progleic/prog2425_setup/README.md

 #### Windows

+Recent CLion versions already have bundled CMake and a C++ compiler (i.e., based on MinGW), and should not require additional setup.
+However, below are some suggestions in can you want to try a development environment similar to Linux, on Windows.

 ##### Windows Subsystem for Linux (WSL) - RECOMMENDED

 Use the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about), which you can see how to install [here](https://learn.microsoft.com/en-us/windows/wsl/).